ALLIED GEOGRAPHICAL SECTION

 None is navigable.

-oiled surface was wide enough for vehicles to pass at normal speeds.
-Several small streams were
+surface was wide enough for vehicles to pass at normal speeds.
+Several small streams were bridged, but

 Behind Buenavista the road passes inland north of Mt.
 Marlanga to Tigui, on Marlanga B.